 - Large surface combatants (guided missile destroyers (DDG) and cruisers (CG)), from 88 to 104 “to deliver increased air defense and expeditionary BMD [ballistic missile defense] capacity and provide escorts for the additional Aircraft Carrier”;

-- Attack submarines (SSNs), from 48 to 66 to “provide the global pres-ence required to support national tasking and prompt warfighting response”; and
+- Attack submarines (SSNs), from 48 to 66 to “provide the global presence required to support national tasking and prompt warfighting response”; and

-- Amphibious ships, from 34 to 38.25
+- Amphibious ships, from 34 to 38.38

-“[O]ver the next 30 years,” according to the CBO, “meeting the 355-ship objective would cost the Navy an average of about $26.6 billion (in 2017 dollars) annually for ship construction.”
-This “is more than 60 percent above the average amount the Congress has appropriated each year for that purpose over the past 30 years and 40 percent more than the amount appropriated for 2016.40
+[O]ver the next 30 years, meeting the 355-ship objective would cost the Navy an average of about $26.6 billion (in 2017 dollars) annually for ship construction, which is more than 60 percent above the average amount the Congress has appropriated each year for that purpose over the past 30 years and 40 percent more than the amount appropriated for 2016.40

 Taken alone, total fleet size can be a misleading statistic; related factors must also be taken into account when considering numbers of ships.
 One such important factor is the number of ships that are forward deployed to meet operational demands.
-On average, approximately one-third of the total fleet is deployed at any given time.
+On average, the Navy maintains approximately one-third of the total fleet deployed at any given time (90–100 ships).
 The type or class of ship is also important.
 Operational commanders must have the proper mix of capabilities deployed to enable a timely and effective response to emergent crises.

-- Home-ported: The ships, crew, and their families are sta-tioned at the port or based abroad.
+- Homeported: The ships, crew, and their families are stationed at the port or based abroad.

 A comprehensive measure of platform capability would involve a comparison of each ship and its weapons systems relative to the military capabilities of other nations.
 For example, a complete measure of naval capabilities would have to assess not only how U.S. platforms would match up against an enemy’s weapons, but also whether formal operational concepts would be effective in a conflict, after which the assessment would be replicated for each potential conflict.
 This is a necessary exercise and one in which the military currently engages, but it is beyond the scope of this Index because such details and analysis are routinely classified.